azureossd/Container-Apps/Dapr/pubsub-programmatic/nodejs/README.md

 # Dapr pub/sub with Container Apps
-THE FOLLOWING IS DEPRECATED AND WILL BE UPDATED SOON.

 This sample Azure Resource Manager template deploys a Container App Environment and three Container Apps which interact with a pub/sub component.